drummondlab/drummondlab.github.io/about.md

 <a name="design"></a>
 # Design and Implementation

-Although I created a [personal website](http://kyleniemeyer.com) years ago using [Jekyll] (originally as a grad student), I recently came across the research group websites of [Holly Bik] and [D. Allan Drummond] and fell in love with their simple but effective designs.
+Although I created a [personal website](http://kyleniemeyer.com) years ago using [Jekyll] (originally as a grad student), I came across the research group websites of [Holly Bik] and [D. Allan Drummond] and fell in love with their simple but effective designs.
 (These were both in turn inspired by [Trevor Bedford]'s site.)
 I greatly appreciate that these groups all shared their site source; in particular, my group site is directly based on the [Drummond Lab template].

 This site's source code is freely available on [GitHub] under the MIT license, and deployed using [GitHub Pages].